m1ntkat/godwaita/README.md

 Godwaita is a Godot UI theme that imitates the look of GTK/Libadwaita.
-It adapts to the user's chosen GTK colors by reading `[XDG_CONFIG_HOME]/gtk-3.0/gtk.css` (which can be edited using Gradience).
+It automatically adapts to the user's chosen GTK colors (which can be edited using [Gradience](https://gradienceteam.github.io/)).

 Godwaita allows developers to create apps that fit well into any Linux desktop.